 - Did the user type in the wrong URL?

 - Does the file exist in the correct location on the server?
 Was the resource moved or deleted on the server?

 - Does the server configuration have the correct document root location?

-- Does the user that owns the web server worker process have privileges to traverse to the directory that the requested file is in?
+- Does the user who owns the web server worker process have privileges to traverse to the requested file’s directory?
 (Hint: directories require read and execute permissions to be accessed)

 406 Not Acceptable